If you're a lover of sushi, shirasu-don is the delectable next-level rice bowl dish that'll tease your tastebuds.

 Yuasa Town in Wakayama Prefecture is a port that boasts one of the most hauls of shirasu (whitebait) in Japan.
 Conveniently, here you can find many restaurants that serve up their local delicacy, shirasu-don (don = rice bowl).
 But what style is guaranteed to put a smile on your face?
 We've picked up three recommended restaurants in the area that serve up the finest shirasu-don to help you decide.

 You will most likely find shirasu at most supermarkets in Japan as it is a very popular food, but do you know what kind of fish it is?

 Shirasu refers to eel, ayu (sweetfish), iwashi (European pilchard), and other juvenile fish (fry).
 The most common shirasu are katakuchi-iwashi (Japanese anchovy), mai-iwashi (Japanese pilchard), and urume-iwashi (red-eye round herring) that are 2-3cm in size.
 They all tend to taste fairly sweet and not particularly fishy, with a mild texture.
 At Yuasa Port, many shirasu are hauled, and October to December is the best season for premium shirasu.

 Shirasu-don can come as quite a shock to travelers because the fish still have their eyes, so it looks as if they're looking back at you!
-But if you can get past that, it's actually a really tasty dish, adored by locals!
+But if you can get past that, it's actually a delicious dish adored by locals!

 In Yuasa, there are many shops with their own unique shirasu-don made with premium shirasu from Yuasa Port.